top of page

 • Credit your Cash or Bank account by $500 (decreasing cash).

+This entry shows how the transaction is recorded in both the debit and credit accounts, ensuring accuracy.
 This dual entry ensures that your books show both the expense and the loss in available funds.
+These transactions are first recorded as journal entries and then posted to the general ledger.

 Why does this matter for businesses?

 Without double-entry bookkeeping, you risk missing inconsistencies, overestimating profits, or losing track of spending.
+By using debit accounts and credit accounts, and recording each transaction in the general ledger, you maintain a clear and organized record of all business transactions.
 For businesses, reliable spending monitoring is essential for budgeting, tax preparation, and financial planning.

 Why Should Businesses Use Double-Entry Bookkeeping for Expense Tracking?